budak7273/ArmorModules/README.md

 PowerSuit Modules now consists of multiple smaller sub-mods as opposed to one monolithic mod.
 If you have only installed the base mod, you should probably get some others if you want your suits to do anything.

-- Pick and choose the sub-mods you want to play with, but I suggest using the [All Modules Modpack](https://ficsit.app/mod/CEjJnBXkLEiszx) for the best experience
+- You can pick and choose the sub-mods you want to play with, but I suggest using the [All Modules Modpack](https://ficsit.app/mod/CEjJnBXkLEiszx) for the best experience.
-- More sub-mods will be released in the future, potentially with modules that offer content for your other favorite mods
+- More sub-mods will be released in the future, potentially with modules that offer content for your other favorite.
 - **All sub-mods are linked from the top of the mod page (click the images!)**

 [![Modpack](https://i.imgur.com/fr5kNHn.png)](https://ficsit.app/mod/CEjJnBXkLEiszx) _Install the All Modules Modpack here!_